akka/akka/akka-docs/pending/typed-actors-scala.rst

 Creating Typed Actors
 ---------------------

-**IMPORTANT:** The Typed Actors class must have access modifier 'public' and can't be an inner class (unless it is an inner class in an 'object').
+**IMPORTANT:** The Typed Actors class must have access modifier 'public' (which is default) and can't be an inner class (unless it is an inner class in an 'object').

 Akka turns POJOs with interface and implementation into asynchronous (Typed) Actors.
 Akka is using `AspectWerkz’s Proxy <http://blogs.codehaus.org/people/jboner/archives/000914_awproxy_proxy_on_steriods.html>`_ implementation, which is the `most performant <http://docs.codehaus.org/display/AW/AOP+Benchmark>`_ proxy implementation there exists.